cit-upenn/cis-557-projects-fall-2016-foodallergies/README.md

 ## Food Allergies Tracker
-This is a Rails app for tracking food allergies in eosinophilic esophagitis.
+This is a Rails app for tracking food allergies that could lead to eosinophilic esophagitis.

 cucumber -f html > cucumber.html